Skip to Main Content

 The TRIP at 30–40%, Per-Project Caps and Eligible Productions

-France's headline film incentive program is the TRIP — Crédit d'Impôt International — administered by the CNC (Centre National du Cinéma et de l'Image Animée).
-It is the program most international features, scripted series and high-end VFX projects use when shooting in France.
+France's headline film incentive program is the TRIP — Crédit d'Impôt International, run by the CNC (Centre National du Cinéma et de l'Image Animée).
+It is the program most global features, scripted series and high-end VFX projects use when shooting in France.

-- Headline rate of 30% on qualifying French spend, rising to 40% for productions with a high VFX component
+• Headline rate of 30% on qualifying French spend, rising to 40% for shoots with a high VFX parts

-- Per-project cap currently set at €30M of credit per eligible production
+• Per-project cap now set at €30M of credit per eligible production

 Who Can Apply

-The TRIP is claimed by a French production services company on behalf of the international producer — you do not apply directly.
-Eligible projects must pass a cultural points test scored on French and European creative, technical and location elements.
-Live-action features, scripted television and animation are all in scope; reality, advertising, news and most factual formats are out.
-The production must commit to spending at least €250,000 in France and meet a minimum number of French shooting days (typically five for live-action).
-Fuller country-specific requirements live on /filming-in-france/.
+A French production services firm claims the TRIP for the global producer, so you do not apply directly.
+Eligible projects must pass a cultural points test scored on French and European creative, tech and location elements.
+Live-action features, scripted television and animation are all in scope, while reality, advertising, news and most factual formats are out.
+The production must commit to spending at least €250,000 in France and meet a minimum number of French shooting days, mostly five for live-action.
+Fuller country-specific needs live on /filming-in-france/.

 How the 40% VFX Tier Works

-The uplift from 30% to 40% applies when qualifying VFX spend in France exceeds €2M on the production.
-This was designed to attract effects-heavy international features and high-end series to French VFX houses, and it has worked — Paris and Montpellier vendors now regularly handle tier-one studio work because the producer tax incentive math is so favourable.
-If your project is VFX-light, budget on the 30% tier and treat the 40% bracket as upside only if your spend genuinely qualifies.
+The uplift from 30% to 40% applies when qualifying VFX spend in France tops €2M on the production.
+It was built to draw effects-heavy global features and high-end series to French VFX houses, and it has worked.
+Paris and Montpellier vendors now often handle tier-one studio work because the producer tax incentive math is so good.
+If your project is VFX-light, budget on the 30% tier and treat the 40% bracket as upside only when your spend truly qualifies.

 Application Timeline

-You file for provisional approval (agrément provisoire) with the CNC before the start of principal photography in France.
-Provisional approval typically takes six to ten weeks once the dossier is complete, so most productions submit four to five months ahead of the shoot.
-After wrap, the French production services company files for final approval (agrément définitif) and the certified credit is issued, usually within six to nine months of submission depending on audit complexity.
-The credit is then claimed against French corporate tax — any excess is refunded as cash, normally within the following fiscal cycle.
+You file for provisional approval (agrément provisoire) with the CNC before principal photography starts in France.
+This approval mostly takes six to ten weeks once the dossier is done, so most shoots submit four to five months ahead.
+After wrap, the French production services firm files for final approval (agrément définitif), and the certified credit is issued, mostly within six to nine months of submission depending on audit detail.
+The credit is then claimed against French corporate tax, and any excess is refunded as cash, normally within the next fiscal cycle.

 ACT 03